 You can, but you also need to be careful when shooting.
 Macro lenses, as a consequence of their design, tend to show a lot of focus breathing, a phenomenon where the subject’s size changes as it is focused.
 This can be a problem in video, especially when using autofocus.
 For shooting macro video, it’s best to use a fixed focus and move the camera to change perspectives and focus on different subjects.

-And there you have it, a selection of the best lenses for your Sony A6000 series of a mirrorless camera, each catering to a wide variety of budgets and use-cases.
+And there you have it, a selection of the best lenses for your Sony A6000 series of mirrorless cameras, each catering to a wide variety of budgets and use-cases.
 Macro photography can be a fun and very rewarding pastime, and as you might have learned from this article, it doesn’t have to be a very expensive one.

 - The best, most compatible macro lens you can get is the Sony FE 90mm f/2.8 G series lens.
 It’s native Sony glass, expensive, but also one of the sharpest macro lenses you can get for the platform.